daxia4444/djangospider/README.md

-	djangospider is light web crawling framework, it have a few code, but can do high speed crawling, it support three modes to crawl: multithreading, tornado IOloop, and twisted rector.you can easily to understand to how to use async crawler.
+	djangospider is light web crawling framework, it have a few code, but can do high speed crawling, it support three modes to crawl: multithreading, tornado IOloop, and twisted reactor.you can understand to how to use async crawler easily.

 ## Requirement: